khudoyarovaaziza/khudoyarovaaziza/README.md

 ### </path></svg>  </a> About Me ✅  </h2>

-<h4 align="center">Hi 👋,I'm experienced in testing websites and apps using Selenium, Cucumber, and TestNG, with over 9 mounths of practice.
+<h4 align="center">Hi 👋,I'm experienced in testing websites and apps using Selenium, Cucumber, and TestNG, with over 9 months of practice.
 Skilled in planning and executing tests efficiently.
 Proficient in Java for coding effective test scripts.
 Strong communicator, detail-oriented, and team player."</h4>

 <div align="center">
   <a href="https://www.linkedin.com/in/azizakhon-khudoyarova-099204301/" target="_blank">